Keyboard shortcuts

 Run: forge test --match-contract GovernorTest -vvv

-• Proposal lifecycle: propose β†’ voting delay β†’ active vote β†’ queue in timelock β†’ execute
+• Trace the full proposal lifecycle: propose β†’ voting delay β†’ active vote β†’ queue in timelock β†’ execute, and explain why each phase exists (snapshot, deliberation, exit rights)

-• ERC20Votes: delegation activates voting power, checkpointing records snapshots per block
+• Explain ERC20Votes: how delegation activates voting power, why checkpointing records per-block snapshots, and how this prevents flash loan governance attacks

-• TimelockController: enforces execution delay, gives users exit rights before changes apply
+• Configure the Governor + TimelockController role system: proposer, executor, canceller roles, and why the timelock enforces an execution delay that gives users exit rights before changes apply

-• Quorum and threshold design: balancing spam prevention with accessibility
+• Design quorum and threshold parameters that balance spam prevention with governance accessibility

 πŸ’‘ ve-Tokenomics & the Curve Wars